VrittikaBagadia/Logic_for_CS_assignments/README.md

-# Logic for Computer Science course assignments
+# Logic for Computer Science assignments
-Assignments for course COL 703 Logic for Computer Science done in Ocaml
+Assignments of the course Logic for Computer Science (COL 703) done in Ocaml